ljonesdesign/INLS161-2021-summer-1/docs/02-web-dev/02-html-2.md

 sidebar_position: 2
 ---

-This class is an opportunity to dig deeper into HTML.
-More to come soon....
+This is an extra class that has been added for the summer school session!
+More info coming soon!